Biofuels were supposed to have a great future.

 This leads us to a central core argument in favor of biofuels.
 With regard to the advantages and disadvantages of biofuels we should keep the following in mind: Biofuels can be produced from various sources and they can be harvested in many places.
 What biofuels lack in energy yield, they make up for in terms of variety and diversity of location.

-3. PROCESSING OF BIOFUELS
+3. PROS AND CONS OF PROCESSING OF BIOFUELS

 The production of biofuels is an energy-intensive process.
 In our opinion, this is a major reason why the sale of biofuels is so unaffordable.
 Therefore, biofuels cannot easily compete with fossil fuels, at least not without subsidies.
 To produce these fuels, we still need various inputs.
 If we look at the degree of difficulty in producing biofuels, we see that the process is as cumbersome as producing sweet crude oil.
 For this very reason, oil companies are not investing much capital in biofuel research.
 This further limits innovation and restricts the development of biofuels.